-Dance at St Aidan's aims to provide opportunities for students to gain physical, mental and social benefits from doing a fun, creative and inclusive activity.
+Dance at St. Aidan's aims to provide opportunities for students to gain physical, mental and social benefits from doing a fun, creative and inclusive activity.

-Dance is taught at both GCSE and A Level.
+Dance is taught at both at GCSE and A Level.
 The aims are to improve technical and performance skills, gain understanding of the processes involved in creating dance and gives an opportunity to appreciate professional dance works.
 Performing Arts BTEC is also taught as an isolated subject in the Associated Sixth Form.

-Dance clubs are on offer for all students in Years 7-9 and welcome all students with any experience.
-Spotlight (performing arts showcase now in its 11th year) being the climax of the school's key stage 3 extra-curricular performing arts programme.
+Dance clubs are on offer for all students in Years 7 - 9 and welcome all students with any experience.
+Spotlight being the highlight of the school's Key stage 3 extra-curricular performing arts programme.